AngShengJun/dsicapstone/p04_modeling_eval_recommend/readme.md

   This would prevent data leakage (inadvertent count vectorize (a transformer) the entire data before doing train-test-split).

+The class balance between Bombing incidents and Non-Bombing incidents is relatively balanced (approx. 50%).
+The positive class (class of interest) is bombing incident.

 The cost of a false negative is **higher** than false positive (potentially higher casualties); it is better that CT ops be more prepared in event of an actual bombing incident than be under-prepared.
 Therefore, the priority is to minimize false negatives**.

-Model metrics for evaluation:
+Therefore, the model metrics for evaluation are:

 - `sensitivity` (reduce false negatives) AND
 - `ROC-AUC` (measures model's skill in classification)